 BMS Factory Swan Wand review: big, rechargeable vibrator

-It is decidedly not for the faint of vagina.
+It is decidedly not for the faint of the vagina.
 Between its power, versatile shape, ridiculously long battery life, and consistently positive reviews from power lovers, it is a no-brainer for size queens and power queens.

 I think there’s plenty to love about the three steady settings.
-The slowest vibration setting is a purr that penetrates deep, but is still gentle enough for even me, a clitoral lightweight.
+The slowest vibration setting is a purr that penetrates deep but is still gentle enough for even me, a clitoral lightweight.
 The second speed is plenty to take me over the edge if the first one hadn’t already made me insta-come.
 I rarely need the third setting.

 The thinner end is a versatilely moderate curve that’s steep enough to grind against many people’s G-spots, while gentle enough to not snag or pinch against the pubic bone.
 It’s also suitable for deeper penetration to press on the anterior fornix / A-spot.
-All of that is great and I can’t gloss over it.
+All of that is great, and I can’t gloss over it.

 I see reviews that say this toy is worth the price tag even if you can’t take the fat end, but as someone with a very discerning clitoris, I can’t agree.
 I wouldn’t have bought the Swan Wand for just the thinner insertable end.
 For size queens, there aren’t many big toys with this kind of power on the market; this is about as big and rumbly as you can go.